Central Park Tower: Attempted preservation of existing structures

 The New York City Landmarks Preservation Commission (LPC) attempted to protect 225 West 57th Street and the neighboring 1780 Broadway in 2009, having unsuccessfully attempted to designate the structures as city landmarks in 1994.
 After Extell and New York City Council Speaker Christine Quinn pushed back, the LPC dropped its proposal to designate 225 West 57th Street as a landmark.
 In an LPC hearing, almost all parties except for the Real Estate Board of New York supported designating 1780 Broadway as a landmark.
 However, the proposed designation of 225 West 57th Street received both significant support and opposition: the American Institute of Architects, New York State Assembly member Richard N. Gottfried, and the Landmarks Preservation Council of Illinois spoke in favor of that building's designation while City Council members Melinda Katz, Daniel Garodnick, and Jessica Lappin spoke against landmark status.

 On November 10, 2009, the LPC voted 6–3 to preserve 1780 Broadway's facade and tear down everything else.
 The three dissenting members of the LPC had wanted 225 West 57th Street to be preserved as well.
+The historian Robert A. M. Stern retrospectively wrote that the vote was controversial and was likely influenced by real estate interests.
 Preservation groups like the Historic Districts Council and New York Landmarks Conservancy expressed dissatisfaction that City Council members had influenced the decision.
 The council members had said they would veto any LPC designation for the properties if 225 West 57th Street was protected.
 Conversely, had both buildings been protected, Extell stated it would have canceled its development on the site.
 The last tenant of 1780 Broadway moved out of that building in April 2011.
 Extell demolished 225 West 57th Street in 2011 and destroyed the interiors of 1780 Broadway at the end of 2012.